 At 23 miles long, Loch Ness is also a very large loch, and there are lots of attractions you can experience around the Loch.
 These include the ruins of Urquhart Castle, numerous hikes and wildlife spotting opportunities, a couple of museums, as well as cute towns and villages to explore.

 We have visited Loch Ness numerous times, and also stayed on the shores of the Loch.
 It’s a really beautiful part of the world, and despite its popularity and potential for crowds, is still definitely worth your time to explore.
+We have a complete guide to Loch Ness to help you plan your visit.

 Aberdeen is closer to Loch Ness than Edinburgh or Glasgow, so it does work as an option for visiting Loch Ness.
 However, if you are visiting Inverness during your trip, we’d recommend waiting to take this day trip from there as it is much closer.
 Inverness makes a great base for day trips in the Highlands, including to Loch Ness.